Climate protection

 Managing director Michael Meeskeexplains what this means: “We need more than just a memorandum of understanding.
 We want tobring alive climate protection at the club authentically and honestly, andestablish benchmarks for the whole league.
 This is important becausewe can only achieve the transition to CO2-neutral football if we worktogether.
 To do this, we need a clear and fair target, against which the contribution of the club and the sector as a whole can be measured.”

 In 2020, VfL Wolfsburg worked together with external experts to completely revise its climate targets, and develop a reduction roadmap for CO2 emissions based on scientifically-based targets.
 The reduction roadmap is based on the methods issued by the Science Based Targets Initiative, and defines a set of concrete steps to be implemented to dramatically decrease the greenhouse gases emitted by the club.
 VfL wishes to comply with the stipulations of the 2015 Paris Climate Agreement, and therefore help restrict global warming to 1.5 degrees.
-Specifically, VfL plans to reduce its emissions to net-zero by 2025.
-Net-zero means: reducing or using compensation measures for all of the greenhouse gas emissions generated directly or indirectly by VfL, and to thus achieve a net-zero climate balance.
-To reach this target, VfL Wolfsburg will reduce its total emissions (scope 1 to scope 3) by 6.45 per cent annually.
-This equates to a reduction of 55.07 per cent by 2030 compared to the 2017/2018 reference year.
+For the reduction, VfL has set a binding path: starting from the 2017/2018 season, total greenhouse gas emissions are to shrink by 6.45 percent annually.
+This results in a reduction of about 55 percent by 2030.
+VfL can achieve this if all processes are gradually switched to CO2-saving solutions.
+The club also aims to use the available resources as efficiently as possible.
+Therefore, VfL complements its approach with nature conservation projects for CO2 storage in the region and surrounding areas.

 By signing the “Sports for Climate Action” climate protection agreement and as "race to zero"-partner of the United Nations, VfL Wolfsburg again highlights the pioneering role it plays in environmental and climate protection.
 This agreement contains a clear commitment to the systematic reduction of the CO2-emissions of its sports operations, as well as raising the awareness of its target groups.
 Top professional football in particular, as a source of inspiration for dedication and involvement, plays an important part in the development of society, and therefore bears a special level of responsibility.
 The joint commitment to “Sports for Climate Action” is therefore also an important signal for the re-orientation of the sport at an international level.